 The net pension asset and net pension liability reported on the Statement of Net Position represent an asset/liability to employees for pensions.
-Pensions are a component of exchange transactions--between an employer and its employees-of salaries and benefits for employee services.
+Pensions are a component of exchange transactions-between an employer and its employees-of salaries and benefits for employee services.
 Pensions are provided to an employee-on a deferred-payment basis-as part of the total compensation package offered by an employer for employee services each financial period.
 The obligation to sacrifice resources for pensions is a present obligation because it was created as a result of employment exchanges that already have occurred.

-The net pension asset and net pension liability represents the Library's proportionate share of each pension plan's collective actuarial present value of projected benefit payments attributable to past periods of service, net of each pension plan's fiduciary net position.
-The net pension asset and net pension liability calculations are dependent on critical long-term variables, including estimated average life expectancies, earnings on investments, cost of living adjustments and others.
+The net pension asset and net pension liability represent the Library's proportionate share of each pension plan's collective actuarial present value of projected benefit payments attributable to past periods of service, net of each pension plan's fiduciary net position.
+The net pension asset/liability calculation is dependent on critical long-term variables, including estimated average life expectancies, earnings on investments, cost-of-living adjustments and others.
 While these estimates use the best information available, unknowable future events require adjusting this estimate annually.

-Ohio Revised Code limits the Library's obligation for this liability to annually required payments.
+Ohio Revised Code limits the Library's rights to/obligation for this asset/liability to annually required payments.
 The Library cannot control benefit terms or the manner in which pensions are financed; however, the Library does receive the benefit of employees' services in exchange for compensation including pension.

-GASB 68 assumes the net pension liability is solely the obligation of the employer, because (1) they benefit from employee services; and (2) State statute requires all funding to come from these employers.
+GASB Statement No. 68 assumes the net pension asset solely belongs to the employer and the net pension liability is solely the obligation of the employer, because (1) they benefit from employee services; and (2) State statute requires all funding to come from these employers.
 All contributions to date have come solely from these employers (which also includes costs paid in the form of withholdings from employees).
-State statute requires the pension plans to amortize unfunded liabilities within 30 years.
-If the amortization period exceeds 30 years, each pension plan's board must propose corrective action to the State legislature.
-Any resulting legislative change to benefits or funding could significantly affect the net pension liability.
-Resulting adjustments to the net pension liability would be effective when the changes are legally enforceable.
+State statute requires the pension plans to amortize overfunded assets and unfunded liabilities within 30 years.
+If the amortization period exceeds 30 years, each pension plan's board must propose corrective action to the state legislature.
+Any resulting legislative change to benefits or funding could significantly affect the net pension asset/liability.
+Resulting adjustments to the net pension asset/liability would be effective when the changes are legally enforceable.